MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/ns-minitape-_scsi_request_block.md

 Used by the SCSI Port driver, instead of <b>SrbStatus</b>, to report the status of the completed request whenever the request cannot be delivered to the miniport driver.
 In such cases, <b>SrbStatus</b> is set to SRB_STATUS_INTERNAL_ERROR.
 This member is used exclusively for communication between the SCSI Port and the class driver and should not be used by miniport drivers.

-#### - QueueSortKey

-Specifies the offset from the start of the media or zero, depending on the type of the target device.

 #### - LinkTimeoutValue